|TABLE OF CONTENTS|

 This class library lets programmers use LINQ to search and edit expressions in place.

 This implementation is a set of PHP classes modeled after Extension methods in C# 3.0.

 This is a set of extension methods for implementing LINQ on data sources, such as network monitors or financial services, which provide "constantly changing data."
 (Paul Stovell is in the midst of a similar project, which he is calling SyncLinq.)

-NHibernate (Oren Eini)
+LINQ for NHibernate (Oren Eini)

 This third-party LINQ implementation, as its name implies, allows queries to NHibernate, which is a free persistence port for .NET objects and relational databases.

 With this implementation, programmers can query an Active Directory.
 Author Bart de Smet writes, "Internally, queries are translated into LDAP filters, which are sent to the server using the System.DirectoryServices .NET Framework library."

 Parallel LINQ: Running Queries on Multi-Core Processors (Microsoft)

 Parallel LINQ, or PLINQ, is an implementation made for multi-processor systems and is an important piece of the recently released Parallel FX Library.
 This technical article looks at the basics of PLINQ, with particular attention paid to the way it handles concurrency exceptions.